typotheque/public-documentation/deliver-glyphs-files.md

     - Go through every tab of the “Font Info” window, and remove any info that’s not relevant to your design, and correct any info that’s wrong.
     - In particular, for masters, only keep the stem widths of your glyphs.
 Typically for each master we only need one value for vertical stems and one value for horizontal stems.

+5. Create a README.md file in your script directory:

+    - This file is valuable for documenting any detail that’s not self-explenatory in the source files.
+    - Document the meaning of any persisting glyph color marks.